 Inside Joyland: China's Brazenly Fake 'Warcraft' Theme Park

-On the heels of Legendary Entertainment's $160 million epic becoming the highest-grossing video game adaptation in history, 'THR' takes a tour of an audacious live attraction dedicated to the popular title.
+On the heels of Legendary Entertainment's $160 million epic becoming the highest-grossing video game adaptation in history, the Hollywood Reporter takes a tour of an audacious live attraction dedicated to the popular title.

 The products, sourced from the grey market, were real but there were replica fixtures and fittings, a fake Genius Bar and the staff, possibly unaware that they weren't working for the Cupertino giant, were decked out in Apple uniforms.
 A few weeks later, the story of the fake Apple store made world news and the owners were ultimately shamed into closing.